 In this section, we reduce the diagonal problem to the simultaneous unboundedness problem and to separability by \ptl.
 It should be noted that the implication \impl{theo:it:sup}{theo:it:diag} already follows easily from the equivalence between \ref{theo:it:sup} and \ref{theo:it:dc} (shown in \citep{Zetzsche-icalp15}): when one can compute downward closures, the diagonal problem reduces to the case of regular languages.
 However, the algorithm for downward closure computation in \citep{Zetzsche-icalp15} is not accompanied by any complexity bounds.
 Therefore, we mention here a reduction that can be carried out in non-deterministic polynomial time if we assume that the full trio operations require only polynomial time (Lemma~\ref{lem:sup-to-diagonal}).
 This reduction is based on the fact that downward closed languages can be written as finite unions of ideals, which is also a central ingredient in \citep{Zetzsche-icalp15}.
 An \emph{ideal} is a language of the form $B_0^*\{b_1,\varepsilon\}B_1^*\cdots \{b_m,\varepsilon\}B_m^*$, where $m\ge 0$, $b_1,\ldots,b_m$ are symbols, and $B_0,\ldots,B_m$ are alphabets.
 Clearly, every ideal is downward closed.
 We use the following result by Jullien, which has later been rediscovered in \citep{Abdulla2004}.

-\begin{theorem}[\citeauthor{Jullien1969}, \citeyear{Jullien1969}] Every downward closed language is a finite union of ideals. \end{theorem} In fact, there is a notion of ideal in well-quasi-orderings for which this result holds in general.
-See for instance~\citep{FGL09,LSdemyst15} for other perspectives.
-We prove the implication \impl{theo:it:sup}{theo:it:diag} of Theorem~\ref{theo:decidability}.
+\begin{theorem}[\citeauthor{Jullien1969}, \citeyear{Jullien1969}] Every downward closed language is a finite union of ideals. \end{theorem} In fact, there is a notion of ideal in well quasi orderings for which this result holds in general.
+The property of the theorem is even equivalent to the fact that the underlying quasi ordering has no infinite antichains, see \citep{bonnet75,Fraisse:Theory-Relations} and \citep{ErdosTarski-mutually43}.
+See also~\citep{FGL09,LSdemyst15} for other perspectives.